astrapi69/checksum-up/README.md

 </div>

-Utility library that provides extension classes for calculate checksums for:
+Utility library that provides extension classes that provides the following features:

+calculate checksums for:

 * byte arrays
 * byte object arrays